CdriFry/C4_WS2NR/README.md

 ---

-<p align="center">A problem solver driver for Control4, connect Control4 to anything via Node-Red.</p>
+<p align="center">A problem solver driver for Control4, connect Control4 to anything via Node-Red and anything to Control4.</p>